Some of you are too young to remember late fees.

 Late fees involved renting a $3 movie and paying another $6.42 in late fees.
 Late fees created that pit in your stomach when you glanced over at your coffee table, noticed a blue & yellow Blockbuster video box, and wondered to yourself “Wasn’t that supposed to be returned last week?”

 Blockbuster made $800,000,000 per year on late fees.
 I’m pretty sure I contributed about $100/year to that pile of money, and it made me angry every time.
-It is reasonable to assume that most Blockbuster customers hated their late fees.
-But one man’s problem is another’s opportunity, so a tiny company saw my late fees as an opportunity, and Netflix was born.
-They did the seemingly impossible: video rental with no late fees.
+It’s not too far of a stretch to assume that most Blockbuster customers hated their late fees.
+But solving problems will make you money, and one man’s problem is another’s opportunity.
+So, a tiny company saw my late fees as an opportunity and did the seemingly impossible: video rental with no late fees.

-When I heard about this new rental company, my next question was: where do I sign up?
-I gladly paid Netflix a monthly fee for DVD’s to be mailed to me long before Netflix was crowned the world’s largest movie production company.
+When I heard about this video rental company without late fees, my next question was: where do I sign up?
+I gladly paid Netflix a monthly fee to mail me DVD’s long before Netflix was crowned the world’s largest movie production company.

 Here’s the crazy thing: Blockbuster saw all of this unfolding.
 They could have stopped it.
 Yes, you know how this story ends, but as the story goes, someone in Blockbuster management with a “C” title (could have been a CEO, CFO, COO, who knows) proposed to their board that they do away with their late fees, as Netflix had done.